influxdata/docs-v2/content/influxdb/cloud-dedicated/reference/influxql/functions/selectors.md

 {{% /expand %}}

-{{% expand "Select the 50th percentile value from a field when grouped by time" %}}
+{{% expand "Select the 50th percentile value from a field within time windows (grouped by time)" %}}

 {{% influxdb/custom-timestamps %}}